“Once a cheater, always a cheater.”

-You know that in order to handle this, you may need to work together to figure out the cause and how to eliminate it.
+You know that to handle this, you may need to work together to figure out the cause and eliminate it.

-A person who is willing to change themselves will want to go to therapy and try to take the steps to ensure that it doesn’t happen again.
+A person willing to change themselves will want to go to therapy and try to take steps to ensure that it doesn’t happen again.

 So, if someone cheats, should you forgive them?

 It all depends.
-Some will take a zero tolerance policy and drop them forever.
-However, if you have been in a relationship with them for a long time, you may be open to trying to change the relationship and there are steps to forgiving them.
+Some will take a zero-tolerance policy and drop them forever.
+However, if you have been in a relationship with them for a long time, you may be open to changing the relationship, and there are steps to forgiving them.